MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ### Users

-The BambooHR people connector only supports data visible to Everyone.
+The BambooHR People Microsoft 365 Copilot connector only supports data visible to Everyone.
 This means indexed data appears in the search results for all users.
-The BambooHR people connector only supports mapping your data source identities with Microsoft Entra ID by checking whether the email address of BambooHR profiles is the same as UserPrincipalName (UPN), or Mail of users in Microsoft Entra ID.
+The BambooHR People Microsoft 365 Copilot connector only supports mapping your data source identities with Microsoft Entra ID by checking whether the email address of BambooHR profiles is the same as UserPrincipalName (UPN), or Mail of users in Microsoft Entra ID.

 ### Content

-The BambooHR people connector doesn't support the addition of new properties or the removal of existing properties on this tab.
+The BambooHR People Microsoft 365 Copilot connector doesn't support the addition of new properties or the removal of existing properties on this tab.
 Within this tab, there's a property named AnnotationSerialized that encompasses all the default properties previously mentioned.

 ### Sync

-The refresh interval determines how often your data is synced between the data source and the people connector index.
+The refresh interval determines how often your data is synced between the data source and the BambooHR People Microsoft 365 Copilot connector index.
 There are two types of refresh intervals – full crawl and incremental crawl.
 For more information, see [refresh settings](configure-connector.md#guidelines-for-sync-settings).

 ## Troubleshooting